You are here

 4.2.5 Finding the WPI Amount

-The percentage degree of WPI is drawn from Impairment Tables in Part 2 Division 1 of the Approved Guide.
+The percentage degree of WPI is drawn from Impairment Tables in Division 1 of the DRCA PI Guide.
 Only figures specified in the relevant tables can be used.
-See chapter 5 for information on calculation using the Approved Guide.
+See Chapter 5 for information on calculation using the DRCA PI Guide.

-In cases where the Approved Guide is inadequate, the percentage degree of WPI may be determined by reference to the American Medical Association Guides.
-See chapter 5.5 for more information.
+In cases where the DRCA PI Guide cannot be used, the percentage degree of WPI may be determined by reference to the American Medical Association (AMA) Guides.
+See Chapter 5.5 for more information.

 Only values specified in the DRCA PI Guide can be used for determining the amount of compensation to be paid.
 Generally this means that amounts are multiples of 5 and, with the exception of hearing loss under Table 7.1, are whole integers.
 If a WPI for a hearing loss needs to be combined to determine a combined WPI rating (CWPI), R&C ISH will convert the WPI for the hearing loss to a whole integer prior to the calculation of the CWPI.